Skip to Content

 JPMorgan Short Duration Bond Fund earns an Above Average Process Pillar rating.

 Compared with other funds in the Short-Term Bond Morningstar Category, this fund has been consistently sensitive to interest-rate changes over the past few years.
 Opening the analysis to additional factors, the portfolio has displayed biases over time, whether towards or away from certain fixed-income instruments.
-Compared with the average strategy in the category, the managers have been underweight corporate bonds in recent years.
+Compared with the category average, the managers have been underweight corporate bonds in recent years.
 In the latest month, the strategy has also relatively underweighted corporate bonds compared with Morningstar Category peers.
 Additionally, there's been a bias away from debt with longer than 30-year maturities over the past few years.
 Similarly, in recent months, the strategy also had less exposure to debt with longer than 30-year maturities than peers.
 Finally, during the past few years, the fund leaned meaningfully away from BBB rated bonds.
 In recent months, the strategy also had less exposure to BBB rated bonds compared to its peers.

 Rated on Published on